 VMware's Central User Experience group is tasked with defining, designing and validating the user experience for a range of VMware products.
 In the summer of 2015, I interned for Kathryn Murrell's team, which was responsible for the Software Defined Data Center (SDDC), including vSphere Suite, vRealize Suite, vCloud Air, Site Recovery Manager, and VSAN.

-A key issue in my group was how advanced users of VMware's datacenter management products would perceive or accept solutions proposed, recommended, or enacted by these systems.
-I was tasked with creating a model for user trust that could be used to situate discussions and seed designer understanding of this issue.
+A key issue encountered in the early stages of design was how advanced users of VMware's datacenter management products would perceive or accept solutions proposed, recommended, or enacted by these automated systems.
+Before server administrators could be convinced to try them out, we needed to understand their concerns and considerations.
+To help with this process, I created a model for user trust that could be used to situate discussions and seed designer understanding of this issue.

 I conducted several interviews, sat in on a number of design meetings for an as yet unannounced product, and observed a blind focus group session with over a dozen high-level system administrators who discussed desirable features of virtual server management software and their challenges with it.

 I used an experience map-like visualization to illustrate the stages of the trust relationship between a server administrator and an automated agent.
 Like an experience map, my model had a graphical representation of all stages of a process that includes user touchpoints, thoughts, feelings and action.

 Unlike a traditional experience map, in which the X axis represents the chronology of a journey from pre- to post-execution, my X axis represented the relationship between a user and the system along a continuum of trust: from a cool, cautious interaction through a slow warming to a sense of reliance on the system and justified trust in its actions: